Alizaaaja4/Alizaaaja4/README.md

 ## Hello Everyone👋
 Hi there!
 I'm Aliza, a Telecommunication Engineering student with a passion for:

-=>👩‍💻 Backend Development
+=>👩‍💻 Backend or Network or cloud 📡<=

-=>📡 Network/ Cloud

 ### Progammer
 [![My Skills](https://skillicons.dev/icons?i=vscode,html,css,python,c)](https://skillicons.dev)